aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ## Prerequisites

-Platforms Amazon Linux 2 (AL2), Ubuntu 20, and Mac OS Monterey (v12.6) have been tested successfully.
+Platforms Amazon Linux 2 (AL2), Ubuntu 20, and Mac OS Sierra have been tested successfully.
 Builds on other platforms may work, but have not been tested.

 To build and run solvers, you will need the following tools installed:

-- [python3](https://www.python.org/).
+- [python3](https://www.python.org/) (3.8 or newer).
 To install the latest version for your platform, go to the [downloads](https://www.python.org/downloads/) page.
 - [docker](https://www.docker.com/).
 There is a button to download Docker Desktop on the main page.

 Basic familiarity with Docker will be helpful, but we will walk you through step-by-step.
 If you need more information, there are a number of excellent tutorials, such as [this](https://docs.docker.com/get-started/).